ENG-601 / 2 crédits

 By the end of the course, the student must be able to:

-- Develop familiarity on the vocabulary of the digital transformation, its main theories, and possess the tools to analyze and mitigate effects of digitalization onto electricity
+- Develop familiarity with the vocabulary of the digital transformation, its main theories, and possess the tools to analyze and mitigate effects of digitalization on electricity systems.

 Expected student activities

-half day excursion to a data center or similar
+Presentation and participation in a half day excursion to a data center or similar.

 F. Sioshansi (2020): Behind and Beyond the Meter - Digitalization, Aggregation, Optimization, Monetization